 An ‘MSID Pair’ means one SVA HH Import Metering System and, where applicable, one SVA HH Export Metering System situated at a single Boundary Point.
 To clarify, an MSID Pair must contain an SVA HH Import Metering System but does not always have to contain a SVA HH Export Metering System.

-This BSC Procedure focuses on the interfaces between Lead Parties or the NETSO and the Supplier Volume Allocation Agent (SVAA) seen from the perspective of the Lead Party or the NETSO.
+This BSC Procedure focuses on the interfaces between Lead Parties or the NETSO and the SVAA seen from the perspective of the Lead Party or the NETSO.

 The purpose of this procedure is: